Lightning fan sucker-punched by Rangers fan at Madison Square Garden

 Not long after a brawl ensued among players at the end of Game 5 between the Tampa Bay Lightning and New York Rangers at Madison Square Garden, video captured the violent encounter outside the arena.

 The punch happened around 11:30 p.m.
 Thursday, according to the New York Police Department.
-Officers say a witness told them two men got into an argument, which then escalated with the Rangers fan, who police identified as 29-year-old James Anastasio, punching the Lightning fan in the face.
+The agency says there was "an interaction" between the two men prior to the Rangers fan, who police identified as 29-year-old James Anastasio, punching the Lightning fan in the face.

 The punch caused the Lightning fan to fall to the floor unconscious, police said.

-Note: Editor's note: This story has been updated frequently with varying information from the New York Police Department.
-The agency first said there was some argument between the two men, then said there was no "altercation," and now says there was an "interaction."